|Email Page||Printer Friendly Version|

 "Clip in for a tow."
 It is such a simple phrase yet the implications, concerns and challenges are numerous.
 So many questions run through my mind when I hear, "clip in for a tow."
 Here is a peek at the inside of my mind NOT in any priority order:

 These are just some of the questions that pop into my busy mind.
 The above questions cover many topics.
-The focus of this article will be on the first three questions.

 - Where do you clip in for a tow?